-So far as the conte xt permits, the following words "Accounts" means the audited profit and loss account of the Business for the year ended [date] and the balance sheet "Accounts Date" means the date to which the Principal Principal Principal "Assets" means all of the Assets of the Seller "Business" means the [type of business] business carried on by the Seller until today under the name and style • • • • • • • • • • • • • • • • • • • "Confidential Information" means all information about the Business.
+So far as the context permits, the following words • • • • • • • • • • • • • • • • • • • "Accounts" means the audited profit and loss account of the Business for the year ended [date] and the balance sheet "Accounts Date" means the date to which the Principal Principal Principal "Assets" means all of the Assets of the Seller "Business" means the [type of business] business carried on by the Seller until today under the name and style ••• • [•• 110 (1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 "Confidential Information" means all information about the Business.
 It includes among other things, information about staff, and their personal contact information, methods of doing business, future plans, policies, suppliers and customers.
-It includes "Contracts" means current contracts of the Seller in relation to the Business, "Creditors" means trade creditors and accrued charges in connection with the Business
+It includes among other things, information about staff, and their personal contact information, methods of doing business, future plans, policies, suppliers and

-"Disclosures" means the disclosures set out in a disclosure letter of today's date from the "Distributor" means a third party who has contracted to assist in some way with "Domain Name" Domain Name means any or all of the [name].com [name2].com [name3].co.za "Employees" means people who are employed by the Seller for ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ .
-"Excluded Assets" means the Assets listed in Schedule 3 which are owned by the Seller but "Fixed Assets" means all plant, machinery, tools, equipment and vehicles owned by the Seller for the

-"Goodwill" means the goodwill in relation to the Business, being goodwill of the Seller until "Intellectual Property" means all intellectual property owned by the Seller and used in the Business, including intellectual property of every sort, whether or not registered or registrable in any country, including intellectual property of kinds coming into existence after today. and including, "ISP" means the Internet service provider. that is any provider of any service in "Lease" Means the lease or leases under which the Property, [or "D + 0 :
+"Disclosures" means the disclosures set out in a disclosure letter of today's date from the "Distributor" means a third party who has contracted to assist in some way with "Employees" mean people who are employed by the Seller for ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ ■ "Excluded Assets" means the Assets listed in Schedule 3 which are owned by the Seller but "Fixed Assets" means all plant, machinery, tools, equipment and vehicles owned by the Seller for the ••••••••••••••••••••••••••••••••••• "Goodwill" means the goodwill in relation to the Business, being goodwill of the Seller until "Intellectual Property" means all intellectual property owned by the Seller and used in the Business, including intellectual property of every sort, whether or not registered or registrable in any country, including intellectual property of kinds coming into existence after today; and including, "Lease" Means the lease or leases under which the Property, [or "Party" means a party to this Agreement and "Parties" ■ ■ ■ ■ ■ "Price" means the price to be paid for the Business ••••••••••••••••••••••••••••••••••• "Products / Services" means the products and services sold by the Seller in ■ "Properties" means the freehold or leasehold properties, or both, owned or used by "Stocks" means stocks of Products and goods for re-sale owned by the Seller for the purposes of or in connection with the Business, including items which, although

-"Payment Service means the banking intermediary who provides the service of Transferring money from the Website • • •

-Provider"

-"Party" means a party to this Agreement and "Parties" ■ ■ ■ "Price" 3 .
-"Products / means the products and services sold by the Seller Services" "Properties" means the freehold or leasehold properties, or both, "Stocks" means stocks of Products, raw materials, work in progress and finished goods, and goods for re-sale owned by the Seller for the purposes of or in connection with the Business, including ■ ■ ■ ■ "Third Party means software owned by some person other than the Software" Seller and used "Warranties" means the warranties and undertakings of the Seller "Website" means www.[URL] and www.[URL] and includes any additional web pages and all software now or
+"Warranties" means the warranties and undertakings of the Seller set out